prof18/marcogomiero.com/projects.md

 			<li><b>Lupokkio:</b>
 				<ul style="list-style-type: none;">
 					<li>
 						Android Application to read latest articles and reviews, watch latest Youtube video from Lupokkio's channel and receive notifications for the new articles.
-The application is no longer active because the blog is dead but you can see its past behavior by watching <a href="https://www.youtube.com/watch?v=QK-KcC0DYds" target="blank">this video</a>.
+The application is non longer active because the blog is dead but you can see its past behavior by watching <a href="https://www.youtube.com/watch?v=QK-KcC0DYds" target="blank">this video</a>.
 					</li>
 				</ul> <br>
 			</li>